-Upgrading the energy efficiency of a building with MAPETHERM system, and the resulting lower energy consumption and lower amount of harmful emissions, is one of the most durable and sustainable interventions that can be carried out.
+Upgrading the energy efficiency of a building with the MAPETHERM system, and the resulting lower energy consumption and lower amount of harmful emissions, is one of the most durable and sustainable interventions you can carry out.

 Sustainability must always take into consideration the entire life cycle of a material or system and the concept of durability is of primary importance when carrying out this type of evaluation.
 It is completely wrong and too simplistic, therefore, to think that natural = sustainable.